grz0zrg/fas/README.md

 |          B | Fractionnal part : Modulator amplitude, Integer part : Modulator feedback level [0,65536) |
 |          A | Modulator frequency                    |

-**Note** : Monophonic mode PM synthesis is not implemented.

 ### Wavetable synthesis

-Wavetable synthesis is a sound synthesis technique that employs arbitrary periodic waveforms in the production of musical tones or notes.
+Wavetable synthesis is a sound synthesis technique that employ arbitrary periodic waveforms in the production of musical tones or notes.

 Wavetable synthesis use single cycle waveforms / samples loaded from the `waves` folder.
 Wave lookup is monophonic.